 Two straight 2A Conference state titles later, the foundation for the Spartans program has been placed and the best team in fall soccer believes it will be even better next year.

-The Spartans' three most productive players on offense are all set to return for another season after accounting for about 61.5 of the team’s points this season.
+The Spartans' three most productive players on offense are all set to return for another season after accounting for about 61.5 percent of the team’s points this season.
 Although replacing a trio of seniors that includes one of the Spartans' top defenders in Eleni Pappas and the team’s vocal leader Emma Blair will be difficult, Michael and Keith have built a young group that seamlessly slots players into new roles when needed.

 Sophomore midfielder Kiarra Hovis was one of the best examples of that this season as she filled in for 2017 2A Conference Player of the Year Mia Blair, who sat out the majority of the year while recovering from a torn ACL.

 Kiarra finished first on the team in assists with 32 -- which was Mia's role in 2017 -- and second in points scored at 72, showcasing her versatility.

 Nationally, Kiarra finished second in assists while playing a different role than she did her freshman year when she played all around the field, causing havoc on defense and then crashing in on offense.
 She doubled her assist total from 2017 with her performance in 2018.

 “Credit to her, she stepped up in the spot Mia left out and had a lot of assists, so she drew a lot of attention,” Michael said.
 “With Mia and others back, they will draw attention and allow her to get free for higher-quality shots.”

 Mia returned the second-to-last week of the regular season in a road win against Round Valley and the difference she made on the team was seen immediately.
 Mia’s impact wasn’t noticeable in the box score, but after the game Keith and Michael saw how she changed the offense.